Discrimination

 ‘Disadvantage’ is not defined in the Act but a rule of thumb is that a reasonable person would consider that disadvantage had occurred.
 It can take many different forms, such as denial of an opportunity or choice, deterrence, rejection or exclusion.

-Indirect discrimination applies to all the protected grounds other than pregnancy and maternity, although something that disadvantages people who are pregnant or new mothers may be indirect sex discrimination.
+Indirect discrimination applies to all the protected characteristics other than pregnancy and maternity, although something that disadvantages people who are pregnant or new mothers may be indirect sex discrimination.

 ‘Provision’, ‘criterion’ or ‘practice’ are not defined in the Act but can be interpreted widely and include: